by Mike Ratliff

 Since we are holders to Sola Scriptura we insist that no outside assumptions or philosophies can override what the Bible teaches.
 Nor do we hold that these assumptions or philosophies can be added to the Sacred Scripture to enhance it or change it.
 With this understanding, we take the stand that the Bible does not teach Synergism in Salvation.
 No, it cannot be found in scripture nor can it be supported from scripture.
 If any human effort is added to the grace of God then our salvation is not by the grace of God “alone.”

-But to all who did receive him, who believed in his name, he gave the right to become children of God, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.
-(John 1:12-13 ESV)
+12 But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name, 13 who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.
+John 1:12-13 (NASB)